Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

 ip access-group ACL-ALLOW in

-Note Prior to software versions 12.2(55)SE on DSBU switches, a port ACL is required for dynamic ACLs from a RADIUS AAA server to be applied.
+Note Prior to Cisco IOS software Release 12.2(55)SE on DSBU switches, a port ACL is required for dynamic ACLs from a RADIUS AAA server to be applied.
 Failure to have a default ACL will result in assigned dACLs being ignored by the switch.
-With 12.2(55)SE a default ACL will be automatically generated and applied.
+With Cisco IOS software Release12.2(55)SE, a default ACL will be automatically generated and applied.

-Note We are using ACL-ALLOW at this point in the lab because we want to enable 802.1X port-based authentication but have no impact on the existing network.
-In a later exercise we will apply a different ACL-DEFAULT which blocks undesired traffic for a production environment.
+Note We are using ACL-ALLOW at this point in the lab because we want to enable 802.1X port-based authentication, but without any impact to the existing network.
+In a later exercise, we will apply a different ACL-DEFAULT, which blocks undesired traffic for a production environment.

 Step 7 Enable Multi-Auth host mode.
 Multi-Auth is essentially a superset of Multi-Domain Authentication (MDA).
 MDA only allows a single endpoint in the data domain.
 When multi-auth is configured, a single authenticated phone is allowed in the voice domain (as with MDA) but an unlimited number of data devices can be authenticated in the data domain.